RayTrace082/untamedwilds/README.md

 Arowana provide ambience and are fit for aquariums, but also drop some Tropical Fish on death.

+###🦈 Shark

+10 Species of Arowana can be found in all oceans, while most Sharks can be found in the surface, 3 variants won't leave the bottom of the Ocean.

+Sharks are apex predators in the Ocean, and while not openly hostile to Players, they will hunt anything that has been wounded.

+Sharks currently drop nothing.

 ###🕷️ Tarantula

 8 Species of Tarantula will populate the warm biomes of Minecraft, and as Critters, can be picked up by right-clicking with an empty bottle.